dtubbenhauer/quantumdata/README.md

 Our Javascript script to calculate the B1 invariant is available at `/scripts/evaluator`.
 See [this page](md/javascript-script.md) for more details for how to run it.

 ## Data files
-This repository contains the list of knots used (from [KnotInfo](https://knotinfo.math.indiana.edu/homelinks/database_download.php)), the list of calculated invariants, a few statistics (as in the paper), colors for the ballmapper, and data used to generate the ballmapper and roots on the interactive website.
-The ballmappers data is calculated with code based off [Davide Gurnari's mapper visualisation code](https://github.com/dgurnari/mapper_maps).
+This repository contains the list of knots (up to 16 crossings) used (from [KnotInfo](https://knotinfo.math.indiana.edu/homelinks/database_download.php)), the list of calculated invariants, a few statistics (as in the paper), colors for the ballmapper, and data used to generate the ballmapper and roots on the interactive website.
+Data up to 18 crossings is >50GB so is not included in this repository.

+The current ballmapper data is `bm.Graph.edges` and `bm.points_covered_by_landmarks` computed using [pyBallMapper](https://github.com/dioscuri-tda/pyBallMapper) with parameters mentioned in the paper.
+The current ballmapper visualization is built using `d3` and `d3.force` javascript plotting libraries.
+The legacy ballmapper visualization is calculated with code based off [Davide Gurnari's mapper visualisation code](https://github.com/dgurnari/mapper_maps).

-All can be downloaded above.
+All data mentioned can be downloaded above.
 Since the files are fairly large, they are compressed to `.7z` files and can be easily extracted.

 ## How we calculated everything